 Local souvenir stores and markets sell a variety of beads, wooden accessories, and other knick-knacks.
 Finding the distinctive colorful scarves and plaids known as “shuka” is not a challenge for a tourist either.
 Hawkers know what foreigners like.
 The Maasai culture feeds East Africa, and, at least in Tanzania and Kenya, the attributes of this nomadic tribe are in high demand among tourists.
 It is the remote inner lands of Tanzania and Kenya where the world-famous aliens from the old African world reside - the Maasai.

 What do we know about the Maasai?

 The bulk of documentaries and entertaining travel shows about Africa picture the Maasai people as nomadic herders dwelling in temporary settlements in the middle of the African savanna.
 They would not accept city life and modern technology for the world.
-We see them wearing red plaids reminiscent of the ancient Roman togas - the only clothes they welcome.
+We see these Tanzanian tribesmen wearing red plaids reminiscent of the ancient Roman togas - the only clothes they welcome.
 We think of them as tall and lean, with long sticks in their hands, jumping into the air for no apparent reason - what is it?
 A weird fun and play, or an essential trite?

 They are content to live in improvised huts close to the ground.
 They practice polygamy - and… circumcision?
 Their tribal families are perpetually at war with one another and with other tribes.
 They drink bull's blood and prove their courage of being true warriors by solo-defeating lions.